Two people killed, one wounded in shootings in Lompoc

 At approximately 2:11 p.m., Lompoc detectives and officers were completing the crime scene investigation on M Street when they heard gunshots a short distance away.
 Officers arrived in the 300 block of Maple Avenue, where they found two victims.

-One of the victims, a 20-year-old man, died of his injuries at a local ho
+One of the victims, a 20-year-old man, died of his injuries at a local hospital.
+The second victim, a 31-year-old man, suffered non-life threatening injuries.
+He was transported to a local hospital, treated and later released.
+Investigators believe the shootings are gang related.

+Authorities are withholding the names of the victims as they notify relatives about their deaths.

+Since Jan.
+1, 2020, Lompoc police have investigated 63 shootings, four of which were fatal.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines